Joarah1/webapplication/README.md

 Technologies Used
 HTML5: For the core structure and content of the signup form.

-CSS3 (signupdesign.css - not included in this repo but referenced): For styling the form elements and layout.
+CSS3 (signupdesign.css - For styling the form elements and layout.